Max Baer (boxer): Frankie Campbell

-Baer fought Frankie Campbell on August 25, 1930, in San Francisco in a ring built over home plate at San Francisco's Recreation Park for the unofficial title of Pacific Coast champion.
+Baer fought Frankie Campbell on August 25, 1930, at San Francisco's Recreation Park for the unofficial title of Pacific Coast champion.
 In the second round, Campbell clipped Baer and Baer slipped to the canvas.
 Campbell went toward his corner and waved to the crowd, thinking that Baer was getting the count.
 In response, Baer got up and flew at Campbell, landing a right to Campbell's turned head which sent him to the canvas.

 After the round, Campbell said to his trainer "Something feels like it snapped in my head", but he went on to handily win rounds 3 and 4.
 As Baer rose for the 5th round, Tillie "Kid" Herman, Baer's former friend and trainer, who had switched camps overnight and was now in Campbell's corner, savagely taunted and jeered Baer.
 In a rage and determined to end the bout with a knockout, Baer soon had Campbell against the ropes.
 As he hammered him with punch after punch, the ropes were the only thing holding Campbell up.
 By the time referee Toby Irwin stopped the fight, Campbell collapsed to the canvas.
 Baer's own seconds reportedly ministered to Campbell, and Baer stayed by his side until an ambulance arrived 30 minutes later.
 Baer "visited the stricken fighter's bedside", where he offered Frankie's wife Ellie the hand that hit her husband.
 She took that hand and the two stood speechless for a moment.
 "It was unfortunate, I'm awfully sorry", said Baer.
 "It could have been you," she replied.
 She forgave him.

 At noon the next day, with a lit candle laced between his crossed fingers, and his wife and mother beside him, Frankie Campbell was pronounced dead.
 Upon the surgeon's announcement of Campbell's death, Baer broke down and sobbed inconsolably.
-Brain specialist Dr. Tilton E. Tillman "declared death had been caused by a succession of blows on the jaw and by any struck on the rear of the head" and that Campbell's brain had been "knocked completely loose from his skull" by Baer's blows.
+Brain specialist Dr. Tilton E. Tillman "declared death had been caused by a succession of blows on the jaw and not by any struck on the rear of the head" and that Campbell's brain had been "knocked completely loose from his skull" by Baer's blows.

+In 1930, Baer was charged with manslaughter.
+He was ultimately cleared of criminal charges, but the California State Athletic Commission suspended him from boxing in the state for one year.
+Following Campbell's death, Baer stepped away from boxing for several months.
+Upon returning, he lost four of his next six bouts, in part due to a hesitancy to press the attack.
+One of those victories came at the hands of future Hall of Famer Tommy Loughran, who observed that Baer was looping and telegraphing his punches.
+Former heavyweight champion Jack Dempsey later worked with Baer to shorten his punches and remained interested in his development throughout the rest of his career.